 A custom sports mouthguard can offer additional benefits when compared to over-the-counter options available at stores:

-- Reduced energy loss in play: a custom sports mouthguard does not rely on jaw clenching to keep it in place, allowing your body’s total energy to be devoted to your athletic performance- it is also less distracting.
+• Reduced energy loss in play: A custom sports mouthguard does not rely on jaw clenching to keep it in place, allowing your body’s total energy to be devoted to your athletic performance- it is also less distracting.

-- Allows you to drink fluids and speak while in place: less bulky than other options, your custom mouthguard enables you to consume fluids and communicate more clearly with teammates during games.
+• Allows you to drink fluids and speak while in place: Less bulky than other options, your custom mouthguard enables you to consume fluids and communicate more clearly with teammates during games.

-- Maximum protection: a custom-fit mouthguard offers the best protection for your teeth and gums, including oral appliances and braces.
+• Maximum protection: A custom-fit mouthguard offers the best protection for your teeth and gums, including oral appliances and braces.

 Teeth do not grow back!

-Mouthguards are also important for patients wearing orthodontic or any other type of oral appliance as these can cause additional damage on impact or become dislodged and damaged too.
+Mouthguards are also important for patients wearing orthodontics or any other type of oral appliance, as these can cause additional impact damage or become dislodged and damaged.
 Dr. Thompson can fit you or your child in his dental office in Greeley with a custom mouthguard fabricated from dental materials for better shock absorption than over-the-counter models.
-Custom sports mouthguards also fit snugly over the teeth and do not require the wearer to clench their jaw in order to keep it in place: this can eventually cause additional dental problems and also creates added stress on the body during play.

 Mouthguards For TMJ Treatment